(WHM >> Home >> Development >> Manage API Tokens)

 Only the privileges that the user possesses will appear under the Privileges heading.

 - The Change Password privilege allows an API token user to change account passwords and log in with a new password.

 - The Create User Session and Manage API Tokens privileges allow an API token user to bypass any restrictions that you set on the API token.

 Click Generate.
 The new API token hash and its name will appear.

-Make certain that you save your API token in a safe location on your workstation.
+Make certain that you save your API token in a safe location on your workstation so you can use it with other features.
 You cannot access the token after you navigate away from the interface or refresh the API Tokens table.